AndrewJGregory/Fun-With-XMLHttpRequests/README.md

 }
 ```

+#### Finer Details
-Note: `loadend` is used because jQuery overrides the `onreadystatechange` event listener.
+  * `loadend` is used because jQuery overrides the `onreadystatechange` event listener.
 If `onreadystatechange` was used as the type of event listener, then any requests made by jQuery would not be acknowledged.

+  * What if no requests are made on the page?
+Due to hooking into the `open` method, a request would have to be made in order for the callback to execute.
+This is why the last line makes a simple request so the callback can execute if no other requests were made by the webpage itself.